damir-manapov/hands-on-configuration-tools-by-llm-second-attempt/README.md

 ### How It Works

 1. **Multiple Models**: Tests against a curated list of high-quality LLM models (OpenAI, Anthropic, Google, Meta, DeepSeek, Qwen, Mistral)
-2. **Concurrent Testing**: Runs all models concurrently for each test case to speed up execution
+2. **Concurrent Testing**: Runs all test cases, models, and modes concurrently to maximize parallelism and speed up execution
+3. **Timeout Protection**: Each model/test case combination has a 1-minute timeout to prevent hanging on slow or unresponsive models
+4. **Progress Tracking**: Shows real-time progress as tests complete
-3. **Check Description**: A natural language description of what to validate (e.g., "User object with required name, age, email...")
+5. **Check Description**: A natural language description of what to validate (e.g., "User object with required name, age, email...")
-4. **Object JSON Schema Reference**: Required JSON Schema that describes the object structure, types, and required fields (without constraints)
+6. **Object JSON Schema Reference**: Required JSON Schema that describes the object structure, types, and required fields (without constraints)
-5. **LLM Schema Generation** (Optimized): Each model generates a `ConfigSchema` **once per test case**, which is then reused for all test data items in that test case
+7. **LLM Schema Generation** (Optimized): Each model generates a `ConfigSchema` **once per test case**, which is then reused for all test data items in that test case
    - **Default (`--mode=toolBased`)**: Uses function calling API where the LLM calls specific tool functions to build the schema step-by-step
    - **Prompt-based (`--mode=promptBased`)**: Uses direct JSON generation via prompts with retry logic
    - **Performance**: This optimization reduces LLM API calls significantly.
 For example, a test case with 5 test data items across 10 models makes 10 API calls instead of 50 (80% reduction)
-6. **Schema Validation**: The generated schema is validated using Zod, and if invalid, the LLM retries with error feedback (up to 3 attempts)
+8. **Schema Validation**: The generated schema is validated using Zod, and if invalid, the LLM retries with error feedback (up to 3 attempts)
-7. **Object Check**: Each test data item is validated against the same generated schema using `ConfigChecker` (no additional LLM calls)
+9. **Object Check**: Each test data item is validated against the same generated schema using `ConfigChecker` (no additional LLM calls)
-8. **Scoring & Ranking**: Models are scored based on successful cases (with logarithmic weighting) and ranked by score, status, and performance
+10. **Scoring & Ranking**: Models are scored based on successful cases (with logarithmic weighting) and ranked by score, status, and performance
-9. **Summary**: A comprehensive summary table shows how each model performed
+11. **Summary**: A comprehensive summary table shows how each model performed

 The scripts use the `ConfigChecker` class from `src/config-checker.ts` which supports various validation rules like required fields, type checking, min/max constraints, and custom validators.